ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 ### The New Development Bank: Big promises, cautious chequebook

-Since its launch in 2015, the New Development Bank (NDB) has disbursed around \$39 billion in loans — roughly what the World Bank dishes out on a quiet Tuesday.
+Since its launch in 2015, the New Development Bank (NDB) has disbursed around \$39 billion in loans, roughly what the World Bank dishes out on a quiet Tuesday.
 It was founded as the BRICS bloc’s shiny new alternative to the Bretton Woods institutions, pledging to fund infrastructure and sustainable development in member countries.
 And to be fair, it has stuck fairly close to that script.

 In practice, the NDB’s lending portfolio is cautious and conservative.
-Between 2015 and 2024, most of the money went to transport, energy, and water projects — think roads, hydroelectric dams, and sanitation systems.
+Between 2015 and 2024, most of the money went to transport, energy, and water projects, think roads, hydroelectric dams, and sanitation systems.
 Renewables are increasingly in the mix, though fossil fuels haven’t exactly been given the boot.

-China, unsurprisingly, wears two hats — as both the largest contributor and a major indirect beneficiary.
+China, unsurprisingly, wears two hats, as both the largest contributor and a major indirect beneficiary.
 Its companies are often involved in construction contracts, and many projects follow the subtle contours of Belt and Road logic.
 India has focused on urban infrastructure and metro lines, while Brazil and South Africa have drawn loans for energy and healthcare.
-Russia’s access has dwindled under the weight of sanctions, though the NDB has tiptoed carefully to avoid being seen as politically compromised — no small feat, given the diplomatic messiness of its membership.
+Russia’s access has dwindled under the weight of sanctions, though the NDB has tiptoed carefully to avoid being seen as politically compromised, no small feat, given the diplomatic messiness of its membership.

 And while the NDB talks a good game about de-dollarisation, most of its loans are still denominated in US dollars, euros, or Chinese yuan.
-Local currency lending is on the rise — but slowly.
+Local currency lending is on the rise, but slowly.
 In theory, this reduces reliance on the Western financial system.
 In practice, it’s more about insulating borrowers from exchange rate mood swings than upending global finance.

 With the 2024 expansion, the bank is expected to extend its reach into Africa and the Middle East.
 Whether its internal machinery can scale as quickly as its ambition remains to be seen.
-For now, the NDB sits somewhere between cautious lender and diplomatic prop — more talk show than power player.
+For now, the NDB sits somewhere between cautious lender and diplomatic prop, more talk show than power player.

 ### BRICS pay and the space elevator of currency dreams

-The much-vaunted *BRICS Pay* system is still stuck in the eternal limbo of "pilot phase" — like a bus route that’s always *coming soon*.
+The much-vaunted *BRICS Pay* system is still stuck in the eternal limbo of "pilot phase", like a bus route that’s always *coming soon*.
 As of late 2024, it exists as a decentralised payment messaging platform meant to allow transactions in local currencies between members.
 China has backed it enthusiastically, but it’s yet to seriously rival SWIFT or shake off its beta-label branding.

 And the proposed common BRICS currency?
-That’s the monetary equivalent of announcing plans to build a space elevator — technically feasible in theory, prohibitively expensive, and utterly impractical in this century.
+That’s the monetary equivalent of announcing plans to build a space elevator, technically feasible in theory, prohibitively expensive, and utterly impractical in this century.

 ### Energy use: Now we're talking

 Where BRICS+ genuinely wields clout is in the global energy market.
-The expanded bloc now accounts for roughly **44% of global oil production**, giving it considerable use — on paper.
+The expanded bloc now accounts for roughly **44% of global oil production**, giving it considerable use, on paper.
 In practice, coordinating that influence is another matter entirely.

 Expecting Saudi Arabia and Iran to agree on production quotas is like watching two rival football firms try to organise a charity bake sale.
-The potential for disaster is high, and the likelihood of unity is — at best — fragile.
+The potential for disaster is high, and the likelihood of unity is, at best, fragile.

 ---